YoinkBird/cyclesafe/report/report.md

 #### Data Mining Goals
 The project success criteria are defined as a tool which can display any route and its associated risk of severe injury in a crash.
 The data mining success criteria are defined as model which can create injury severity predictions using environmental and navigation data.
+The model accuracy is of secondary importance, as the primary requirement is to correlate navigation and environmental data with a model created from crash data.

 <!--
 ### Project Preparation Gantt Chart